Giancarlo Stanton Preview, Player Props: Yankees vs. Brewers

 Giancarlo Stanton At The Plate

-- Stanton has had an RBI in 31 games this year (35.2%), including 17 multi-RBI outings (19.3%).
-He has also driven in three or more of his team's runs in five contests.
+- Stanton has picked up an RBI in 35.2% of his games this year, with more than one RBI in 19.3% of his games.
+He has also plated three or more runs in five contests.

-- He has scored in 33 games this year (37.5%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.